Waiting for Karma

 riff raff records .com . . . presents

-Waiting for Karma . . . reminding you to . . .
+Waiting for Karma . . . requesting that you . . .
 Move Up or Move Over

 It's time for your performance review.